EdwinAhl/EdwinAhl/README.md

 ## About me 😃
-I'm a university student at KTH Royal Institute of Technology since 2021 and my goal is to graduate with a master in cyber security.
+I'm a university student at KTH Royal Institute of Technology since 2021 and I am currently doing my master in cybersecurity.

 Mail: edwinahl@kth.se